Best Console MMORPGs

 Launched: August 17, 2017

-Dragon Quest X is the only mainline Dragon Quest MMORPG — but it’s largely remained exclusive to Japan, despite strong fan interest from the West.
-It features the iconic art style of Akira Toriyama, turn-based combat with a modern twist, and rich storytelling that continues the classic Dragon Quest charm within a multiplayer framework.
+Dragon Quest X is the only mainline Dragon Quest MMORPG, but it has remained largely exclusive to Japan despite long-standing interest from Western players.
+It features the iconic art style of Akira Toriyama, turn-based combat with modern MMO systems, and a strong narrative that stays true to the series’ traditional charm.

-Players can explore a vast world, complete story arcs across different realms, and take on jobs (classes) that evolve as you level.
-It supports solo-friendly AI party systems alongside traditional multiplayer dungeons and raids.
+Players explore a large fantasy world, progress through story arcs across multiple regions, and take on jobs (classes) that evolve as they level.
+The game supports both traditional multiplayer dungeons and raids, as well as solo-friendly AI party systems that allow players to experience much of the content alone.

-Things to keep in mind: There is no official English localisation, making it difficult to access or enjoy without Japanese language knowledge.
-Despite its age, DQX still receives frequent content updates and remains popular in Japan.
-If it ever got a global release, it would be an instant must-play for Dragon Quest fans.
+Things to keep in mind: There is no official English localisation, making the game difficult to access without Japanese language knowledge.
+Despite its age, Dragon Quest X continues to receive regular updates and maintains a healthy playerbase in Japan.
+If it were ever released globally, it would be an instant must-play for fans of the franchise.

 14. Boundless